leo07010/QW-With-Entangled-Particles/README.md

 # Pairs of Quantum Drunkards Walk
+### Qiskit Global Hackthon
-### Using quantum walk to simulate two hydrogen electrons and photon being affected by setting after entangled
+Using quantum walk to simulate two hydrogen electrons and photon being affected by setting after entangled
-## Qiskit Global Hackthon

-Team: Ran-Yu Chang、Yuchao Hsu、TZU-JUI,LIU
+### Team:
+- Ran-Yu Chang
+- Yuchao Hsu
+- TZU-JUI,LIU

+### School:
-School: Ching-Cheng High School
+Ching-Cheng High School

 ## ABOUT OUR PROJECT
 In recent of the study, only the random walk of a single particle is mentioned, so we want to study the random walk of an entangled pair.
 This corresponds to the interaction of fermions and bosons in the environment.